-5 Tips to Keep Your Gut and Brain Healthy This Holiday, from an MD
+5 Expert Tips to Keep Your Gut and Brain Healthy This Holiday Season

-During the holiday season (especially this year), prepare for added stress, limited sleep, and overindulgent celebrations.
-For many, anxiety, sadness, and depression are brought on by the holidays and in light of the current pandemic, these emotions will be heightened for many.
-This can take a great toll on our health, particularly our brain and gut health.
+During the holiday season, prepare for added stress, limited sleep, and overindulgent celebrations.
+For many, anxiety, sadness, and depression are brought on by the holidays, taking a great toll on our health, particularly our brain health and gut health.

 In fact, we seemingly don’t have a problem with one without it affecting the other.
 The brain and gut are intimately connected, which means that triggering factors that affect one, will ultimately affect the other.
 An imbalanced intestine can send signals to the brain, just as an imbalanced brain can send signals to the gut.
 Therefore, a person's stomach or intestinal distress can be the cause, or the product of anxiety, stress, or depression.

-To help manage the rigorous effects that this year's holiday season could have on us, here are five tips for protecting your brain and gut health:
+To help manage the rigorous effects that this year's holiday season could have on us, here are five tips for boosting your brain health and gut health:

-- Limit inflammatory foods: It is so easy to overindulge in the delicious traditions of the holidays.
-Unfortunately, many of the seasonal favorites come with inflammatory side effects that can spike the autoimmune response or even trigger the onset of autoimmune diseases.
+- Limit inflammatory foods: Unfortunately, many seasonal favorites come with inflammatory side effects that can spike the autoimmune response or even trigger the onset of autoimmune diseases.
 Alcohol, sugary foods, gluten, dairy, and processed meats are just a few inflammatory foods that we should all try to avoid.
 It’s fine to treat yourself but do it in moderation.
-If you have known sensitivities to foods, avoid those too, as they may cause added inflammation.
-Also, make sure to add in plenty of green vegetables and whole foods that are rich in nutrients.
-Remember to eat for your health and pay special attention to appropriate portions.
-For the best foods to eat to boost gut health, check out this article.

 - Spend extra time outdoors: Megan Riehl, PsyD, gastrointestinal psychologist and clinical director of the gastrointestinal behavioral health program at Michigan Medicine, recommends readjusting our mindsets about quality time outdoors.
 She says, “We can significantly benefit from being outside in the winter.
-The emotional benefits of fresh air and sunshine, coupled with the physical activity of walking, hiking or cruising in a wheelchair, are a win-win situation.”
-So bundle up if it’s cold and take in the fresh outdoors.
+The emotional benefits of fresh air and sunshine, coupled with the physical activity of walking, hiking, or cruising in a wheelchair, are a win-win situation.”

 A healthy gut will produce the mood-boosting brain chemical, serotonin.
 The American Psychological Association estimates that 95 percent of serotonin is created by gut bacteria.
 A healthy brain will keep the gut happy.
 This gut-brain relationship is one that must be nurtured.
 Take notice and take care with these tips.